 First, understand that these federal tax credits will not last forever, and they may have already expired for your vehicle.
 As the demand for electric vehicles increases, sales push certain manufacturers over the predetermined threshold of qualified sales.
-For example, US automaker Tesla topped over 200,000 qualified plug-in electrics sold a few years ago, and as a result no longer qualifies for any federal tax credit.
+For example, US automaker Tesla topped over 200,000 qualified plug-in electrics sold a few years ago, and as a result no longer qualifies for any federal tax credit… at least for now.
 Fear not, Tesla owners, there are still ways to save money on your EV purchase!
-See the “tax incentives Tesla owners” section below.
+See the “tax incentives for Tesla buyers” section below.

 The Biden administration looks to expand electric vehicles